 "I can't tell you how much we enjoyed the session, how useful the resources are (and Paul's energy and enthusiasm for the process we're engaged in).
 The Research into Practice Program is helping us explore - and look ahead to design, experiment and share.
 It's exciting to have a clear structure which makes positive change realistically achievable."
 Jenny Powlesland, Teaching and Learning Lead, Leighton Park School

 Who is this for?

 If your primary or secondary school has identified literacy outcomes as a concern, this course is for you.
-We see literacy as a whole school responsibility, not just the coordinator!
+We see literacy as a whole school responsibility that needs a joined up approach.

-In summary, the INSET course provides a fresh perspective on an established topic.
+In summary, the INSET course provides delegates with a fresh perspective.
 Metacognition plays an integral role in literacy, and delegates will receive a new layer of understanding as they explore some practical applications for its implementation.

 By embracing evidence from metacognitive research, the course investigates how teachers can optimise communication, reading, and writing outcomes.
 You will have the opportunity to deconstruct and evaluate some universally accepted literacy principles, helping you facilitate effective classroom strategies.
 Breaking down literacy into its three core components of reading, writing, and communication, allows you to consider and develop practical strategies for enhancing these components.